 You’ll Learn About How Drugs and Alcohol Affect the Body

-During DWI class, you’ll gain a basic foundational education about how different drugs and alcohols affect the body’s circulatory system, central nervous system, digestive system, and more.
+During OUI class, you’ll gain a basic foundational education about how different drugs and alcohols affect the body’s circulatory system, central nervous system, digestive system, and more.
 You’ll discover how to identify when you or someone might be experiencing an overdose and how to get someone who has taken too much to safety.

 You’ll Learn About the Dangers of Driving Under the Influence

-DWI schools use a number of different ways to do this, from hiring public speakers who have formerly been involved in a critical drunk driving crash to showing video footage in class of first responders attending to car accidents caused by drugs or alcohol.
+OUI schools use a number of different ways to do this, from hiring public speakers who have formerly been involved in a critical drunk driving crash to showing video footage in OUI class of first responders attending to car accidents caused by drugs or alcohol.
 Knowing what to expect in this regard can make sure there aren’t any uncomfortable or triggering surprises.

-How an Experienced DWI Attorney Can Help
+How an Experienced OUI Attorney Can Help

-After being arrested for driving while intoxicated, or for any other crime, it’s critical that you act to protect your rights and your future with the help of a seasoned criminal defense lawyer.
+After being arrested for driving while intoxicated, or for any other crime, it’s critical that you act to protect your rights and your future with the help of a seasoned OUI criminal defense lawyer.
 Call now for your initial consultation to discuss your case in detail at (203) 290-2779.
 Our office is standing by to provide you with the legal advocacy you need.